 A Residency Personal Statement Differs From A Med School Personal Statement

-At EssayEdge, we understand that residency applications are not the same as medical school applications.
-Our highly trained editors pride themselves on being able to tailor their advice based on your particular circumstances, whether you’re applying to a residency in internal medicine, radiology, or any other specialty.
-We provide top-of-the-line help with your admissions essay so that you can give yourself the best possible chance of admission to your target program and field.
+Residency applications are not the same as medical school applications.
 Your residency essay is the one place where you will be able to speak to the admissions committee on a more intimate level and share your passion for your particular specialty.
 You need to explain what interests you about it, what you’ve already done in it, and what you plan to do moving forward.
 The only way to effectively convey all of this information is in a dynamic, unique residency personal statement.

 However, don’t forget that your med school personal statement can be a great place to get ideas for your residency personal statement.
 In fact, it’s a great idea to go back and review your med school essays before you sit down to write your residency application.
 Doing so can be an excellent way to start your brainstorming, as you can see how you’ve changed through medical school and focus on what you’ve accomplished and what you now want to do in your new essay.

 Just Like A Med School Personal Statement, Your Residency Essay Is Vital

 How can a single essay, whether a med school personal statement or one for a residency program, have this much impact on your application?
 Simply put, a residency admissions essay is the one part of your application you control entirely.
 It’s not an impersonal number like grades, nor is it influenced by any outside opinions.
 It’s a direct line between you and the admissions committee, which means it’s a perfect place for you to tell a compelling story about what drives you to build a career in your particular field.
 In doing so, however, you need to make sure to: